 4. Incorporate data from third-parties

 By using Google, you can find statistics about any topic.
 Use the information you get to back up what you are saying.
-Deal with the third-party that your audience knows.
-It will add to the credibility and authority to your content.
-Statistics will significantly boost the people’s trust in your content.
+Deal with the third party that your audience knows.
+It will add to the credibility and authority of your content.
+Statistics will significantly boost people’s trust in your content.

 However, remember not to overuse third-party data.
 One or two points will suffice.

 At this point, I trust that you have a webinar topic and a perfect format to use.
 Let me help you to create the content now.
 Do not forget that you need to have more visuals and you can use Canva or get a designer to help you out.
 Sometimes Canva makes it easy for you to attract qualified leads.
 Marketing is all about grabbing the lead’s attention and then making efforts to retain their attention.

 Creating a framework comes before writing a script.
 The structure shows how the webinar will flow.
 Therefore, ensure that it makes sense.

 - A storyline that serves as a hook

 - A total of three to five subtopics for greater value